-Currently, the best-preserved elements of fortifications are the Chełmno Gate, the Masuria Tower and the section of the wall at Kiliński, Przykop and Zamkowa streets.
+Currently, the best-preserved elements of fortifications are the Chełmno Gate, the Masuria Tower and the section of the wall at Kiliński, Przykop and Zamkowa streets (the area of the former outer bailey to the east of which there was a fortified suburb).
 In the north-east corner of the Old School Square there is a fragment of a polygonal tower that is open from the town side.
 At present in the Chełmno Gate there is a branch of the Museum of Brodnica.

 Czaja R., Dzieje miasta w średniowieczu (XIII wiek – 1466 rok) [w:] Brodnica: Siedem wieków miasta, red.
 J. Dygdała, Brodnica 1998.

 Die Bau- und Kunstdenkmäler der Provinz Westpreußen, der Kreis Strasburg, red.
 J.Heise, Danzig 1891.